RakibulHasanRatul/asgi2wsgi/README.md

 **_This module is designed to work with any ASGI application that is based on Starlette._**

-**<span style="color:red;">Note: This module has only been tested with FastAPI.
-Compatibility with other Starlette-based ASGI applications is not yet thoroughly tested.</span>**
+⚠️ **_Note:_** _This module has only been tested with FastAPI.
+Compatibility with other Starlette-based ASGI applications is not yet thoroughly tested._

 ```python
 from fastapi import FastAPI # or any other Starlette-based ASGI framework